matrix-org/synapse/docs/upgrading/README.md

 packages or Docker images, action is not required.

-If you install Synapse in a Python virtual environment, please see
-\"Upgrading to v0.34.0\" for notes on setting up a new virtualenv under Python 3.
+If you install Synapse in a Python virtual environment, please see "Upgrading to v0.34.0" for notes on setting up a new virtualenv under Python 3.

 ## Minimum PostgreSQL Version